 - What can I compost?

 - How do I store food scraps and transport them to drop-off sites?

 Yes you can!
 We accept yard waste at staffed drop-off sites!
+(Do not bring yard waste to our Big Reuse Brooklyn, Junkluggers, Socrates Sculpture Park, or Broadway Library locations.)
 Here are suggestions to ensure that your yard waste is composted.

-- Please limited your drop off to no more than two large yard bags per drop-off period.
+- Please limit your-drop off to no more than two (2) large yard bags per drop-off period.

-- Please do not leave yard waste at the drop-off site unless a staff member is available to accept your drop-off.
+- Do not leave yard waste at the drop-off site unless a staff member is available to accept your drop-off.

 - Where else in NYC can I drop-off food scraps?

 - Are there informational videos that I can watch about organics recycling in NYC?

 - How have your drop-offs grown through time?

 - Check out our archive of compost newsletters